GraGLeS/GraGLeS2D/docs/source/setup.rst

 7. Compile the program with *make*
 8. Find happily the binary in *build*
 9. copy one of the example paramter files ( see params folder ) into the build folder
-10. run the apllication with "LevelSet_IMM paramters.xml"
+10. run the apllication with "GraGLeS_2D parameters.xml"